limine-bootloader/limine/PROTOCOL.md

 `0xffffffff80000000`.
 Lower half kernels are *not supported*.

-At handoff, the kernel will be properly loaded and mapped with appropriate MMU permissions at the requested virtual memory address (provided it is at or above `0xffffffff80000000`).
+At handoff, the kernel will be properly loaded and mapped with appropriate MMU permissions, as supervisor, at the requested virtual memory address (provided it is at or above `0xffffffff80000000`).

 No specific physical memory placement is guaranteed, except that the kernel